 In a mixup, Jared’s coffee was just iced rather than cold brew.
 John the owner must have overheard and let us know he would bring a cold brew right over.
 We told John how great the place looked and how wonderful it was to have such a lovely shop in Winthrop.
 He was proud of the look but prouder of the fact that everything was sustainable.
 The floors bamboo.
 The tables recycled steel.
 Even his cups were Greenware, a company which makes its products entirely from plants- not petroleum.

-He went on to talk about the fact that everything was organic and kosher.
+He went on to talk about the fact that everything was organic and kosher, like Santa Barbara chocolate.
 He motioned to Eli (sound asleep in his stroller) and said that it was all so great for kids and he was excited to soon offer “those cake pop things.”
 Eli’s only just dipping a toe in the solid foods pond so slow down there John but yes, my Momma-mind did immediately envision a toddler Eli and me in line at Adriana’s- “two cake pops please!”